Protecting your critters

 A world for Volcanique

-In Volcanique, you play as a clan of fervid critters who follow their ancient spirit’s dreams.
-Desperately trying to outmanoeuvre the other critters that crawl across the limited lands in an attempt to be the first to resurrect your creator-spirit.
+In Volcanique, you play as a clan of fervid critters who follow their ancient spirit’s dreams, desperately trying to outmanoeuvre the other critters that crawl across the limited lands in an attempt to be the first to resurrect your creator-spirit.
 Trigger volcanoes to gain passive powers, sacrifice critters to summon new islands and pay resource tributes to unlock secret points and powers.

 Hundreds of millions of years ago, when the Australian continent pulsed with molten fire, the Earth gave birth to ancient spirits.